-Marginalization strategy is taken when individuals feel When an individual moves from one culture to another, marginalized from both home culture and the host culture. many aspects of self-identity are modified to accommodate Attitudes towards these four alternatives, and actual information about and experiences in the new culture.
-This behaviors exhibiting them, together constitute an
+Marginalization strategy is taken when individuals feel marginalized from both home culture and the host culture.
+Attitudes towards these four alternatives, and actual behaviors exhibiting them, together constitute an individual's acculturation strategy (Berry, 1989).

 Many empirical studies have shown that the people with integration strategy show much better adjustment to the host culture with less psychological distress than the people with the other three types of acculturation strategy.
 Studies have been conducted with immigrants (Schmitz, 1992), with refugees (Dona, 1993), and with sojourners (Ward & Kennedy, 1994).
 Berry (1997) has demonstrated that marginalization and separation are associated with a high level of acculturation stress, assimilation is linked with an intermediate stress level, and integration is associated with a low level of stress.
 The reason for this difference in adjustment may be due to many factors; one possible reason is that the integration people have better understanding of working psychology of interpersonal relationship in the host culture than especially those with separation or marginalization strategy.
 This better understanding helps to reduce the possibility of interactional misunderstanding and unnecessary conflict.